A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we first evaluate the performance of the proposed RSVD-CUR decomposition for reconstructing a data matrix perturbed with nonwhite noise.
-We then show how the proposed algorithm can be used for feature selection in multi-view and multi-label classification problems.
-In \cref{exp:3,exp:4}, we only care about the key columns of $B$ and $G$ so we do not explicitly compute the RSVD-CUR factorization.
+We then show how the proposed algorithm can be used for feature selection in multi-view classification problems.
+In \cref{exp:3}, we only care about the key columns of $B$ and $G$ so we do not explicitly compute the RSVD-CUR factorization.
+We use the DEIM and the QDEIM index selection scheme interchangeably.

 \pg{In \cref{exp:1,exp:2}, we consider two popular covariance structures \cite{wicklin2013simulating} for the correlated noise.
-The first covariance matrix has a compound symmetry structure ({\rm CS}), which means the covariance matrix has constant diagonal and constant off-diagonal entries.
+The first covariance matrix has a compound symmetry structure ({\rm CSS}), which means the covariance matrix has constant diagonal and constant off-diagonal entries.
 A homogeneous compound symmetry covariance matrix is of the form

 where $\nu$ and $\xi$ (with $-1<\xi<1$) denote the variance and correlation coefficient, respectively.
 The second covariance matrix we use has a first-order autoregressive structure ({\rm AR}(1)), which implies the matrix has a constant diagonal and the off-diagonal entries decaying exponentially; it assumes that the correlation between any two elements gets smaller the further apart they are separated (e.g., in terms of time or space).
 A homogeneous {\rm AR}(1) covariance matrix is of the form }